R2Northstar Wiki

 4. Make draft notes You can use FlightCore to generate them and then format them manually.
 If you use FlightCore make sure to remove already released commits if they were cherry-picked.

-5. Create a draft discussion in release repo discussions
+5. Create a draft discussion in

 6. Make related github-org thread and link the draft notes there for feedback etc